Clicxl/GeoBLITZ/CONTRIBUTING.md

-# Contributing to GeoBLITZ
+# Contributing to Globule

-🎉 Thank you for considering contributing to GeoBLITZ! 🎉
+🎉 Thank you for considering contributing to Globule! 🎉

-We welcome contributions from the community and appreciate any help in making GeoBLITZ even better.
+We welcome contributions from the community and appreciate any help in making Globule even better.

 ## How to Contribute

-To contribute to GeoBLITZ, please follow these steps:
+To contribute to Globule, please follow these steps:

 1. Fork the repository to your own GitHub account.
 2. Create a new branch with a descriptive name for your feature or bug fix.